-MORE: Read our 2017 Porsche 718 Boxster and Cayman review
+MORE: Read our 2022 Porsche 718 Boxster and Cayman review

 The Boxster has been offered since the 1997 model year and the Cayman arrived for 2006.
 The Boxster was redesigned for the 2013 model year.
 The new Cayman arrived a year later, and it was named Motor Authority's Best Car To Buy 2014.

-Every body part of the 718 Boxster’s body, except for the front and rear luggage compartment lids, the windshield, and the convertible top, is massaged for the 2017 model.
+Every part of the 718 Boxster’s body, except for the front and rear luggage compartment lids, the windshield, and the convertible top, were massaged for the 2017 model.
 The front end has larger air intakes and redesigned bi-xenon headlights with LED daytime running lights.
 LED headlights are available.
 Along the sides, the air inlets are larger.
-The 718 Boxster S gets new 19-inch wheels, and 20-inch wheels are optional.
+The 718 Boxster S gets 19-inch wheels, and 20-inch wheels are optional.
 At the back, the taillights have LEDs as well.